How was FairCoin started?

 To be honest: We are not a fan of fees, we would rather see zero fees.
-But we have to avoid a tragedy of the commons.
+But we have to avoid a potential "tragedy of the commons".
 We are working on a micro-transaction framework in the FairChain project that could potentially be integrated into FairCoins.
 This will take some time to implement and test.
-We already have some cases for zero fees: wallet to wallet transactions in chipchap and fairpay payments with card.
+We already have some cases for zero fees: wallet to wallet transactions in chipchap and Fairpay payments with a physical card.

 Do I have to pay taxes with FairCoin?

 According to a decision of the European Court in Luxembourg, exchanging fiat money to cryptocurrencies or vice versa is not subject to value added taxes.
 However, if you do business with FairCoins, you should treat them like a foreign currency in your books and add the trade value to your accounts or profit and loss statements, from which you calculate all taxes.
-It is your own risk if you do tax disobedience with cryptocurrencies.
+It is at your own risk if you do tax disobedience with cryptocurrencies.

 Are FairCoin payments anonymous?